shaikhdanialsah/PHP-Form/README.md

 # About this project
 This is a simple PHP Form project to fulfill the requirements for subject ICT600 - Web Technology and Application.
-The project is about transforming a physical form into digital format
+The project is about transforming a physical form into digital format.

 ## Prerequisites